rust-lang/book/src/ch03-02-data-types.md

 Here, `i32` is the type of each element.
 After the semicolon, the number `5` indicates the array contains five elements.

-Writing an array’s type this way looks similar to an alternative syntax for initializing an array: if you want to create an array that contains the same value for each element, you can specify the initial value, followed by a semicolon, and then the length of the array in square brackets, as shown here:
+You can also initialize an array to contain the same value for each element by specifying the initial value, followed by a semicolon, and then the length of the array in square brackets, as shown here:

 ```rust
 let a = [3; 5];